InfamousPlatypus/bioSong/README.md

 # bioSong
-A tool for getting xeno-canto bird calls and transforming them for use in TensorFlow&nbsp;
+A tool for getting xeno-canto bird calls and transforming them for use in TensorFlow

 bioSong is a work in progress.
 There is currently no error checking.
-Use at your own risk&nbsp;
+Use at your own risk

 bioSong connects to the Xeno-Canto API allowing batch downloading of bird calls from a specific species or cournty.
-Sub-species is currently not allowed.&nbsp;
+Sub-species is currently not allowed.
-    .mp3 files are downloaded for user specified search criteria .mp3 files are converted to .wav
+    .mp3 files are downloaded for user specified search criteria

+    .mp3 files are converted to .wav

     48k wave files are downsampled to 44.1k only 44.1k files are processed all others are currently ignored wav files are segmented into 500ms samples with a 150ms offset